taplytics/taplytics-ios-sdk/README.md

 # Taplytics iOS SDK - iOS 8

+**All Builds 1.4.8 or newer are built with XCode 6.0 and iOS 8, these builds are intended for developers working on iOS 8 Apps, do no use these builds in production.**

 _Description: Taplytics is a native mobile A/B testing platform that allows you to create new tests and push them live without any code updates!_

 ## Project Setup